opentofu/opentofu/TSC_SUMMARY.md

 # Technical Steering Committee (TSC) Summary

 The Technical Steering Committee is a group comprised of people from companies and projects backing OpenTofu.
-It’s purpose is to have the final decision on any technical matters concerning the OpenTofu project, providing a model of governance that benefits the community as a whole, as opposed to being guided by any single company.
+Its purpose is to have the final decision on any technical matters concerning the OpenTofu project, providing a model of governance that benefits the community as a whole, as opposed to being guided by any single company.
 The current members of the steering committee are:

 - Igor Savchenko ([@DiscyDel](https://github.com/DicsyDel)) representing Scalr Inc.
 - Marcin Wyszynski ([@marcinwyszynski](https://github.com/marcinwyszynski)) representing Spacelift Inc.